JohnPush2Prod/SysAdmin-Tools/README.md

 # SysAdmin-Tools

-A collection of useful scripts, tools, and documentation for Systems Administrators, with a strong focus on security, automation, and safe operational practices.
+A collection of useful scripts, tools, and documentation for Systems Administrators.

----

 ## Security Overview